Connect with others who understand.

 Glyphosate

-Glyphosate is the most common herbicide used in the U.S. It is found in common weed control products such as Roundup.
-Farms often use Roundup to kill weeds that grow around crops, and around genetically modified crops in particular.
+Glyphosate is the most commonly used herbicide in the U.S. It’s found in weed control products such as Roundup.
+Farms often use Roundup to kill weeds, especially around genetically modified crops.

-Some studies in humans and in mice have found that glyphosate exposure can lead to a higher chance of developing multiple myeloma.
+Some studies in humans and in mice have found a link between multiple myeloma and glyphosate.
 However, other research disagrees.
-In those studies, people who were exposed to glyphosate developed myeloma at similar rates compared to people in the general population.
-Experts don’t currently agree on whether glyphosate is a myeloma risk factor.
+In those studies, people exposed to glyphosate developed myeloma at similar rates to people in the general population.
+Experts don’t yet agree on whether glyphosate is a myeloma risk factor.

 Benzene

-Benzene is a very common chemical used for manufacturing.
-It is often involved in producing products like plastics, detergents, dyes, and drugs.
-This chemical is a clear or light yellow liquid that smells sweet.
+Benzene is a common chemical used for manufacturing.
+It’s often used to produce products like plastics, detergents, dyes, and drugs.
+This chemical is a clear or light yellow liquid with a sweet smell.

-Benzene is also created during certain natural events like forest fires.
-And it is found in cigarette smoke, crude oil, and vehicle exhaust, too.
+Benzene is also produced naturally during certain natural events like forest fires.
+It’s also found in cigarette smoke, crude oil, and vehicle exhaust.

-Benzene is considered to be a risk factor for several different types of blood cancers, including acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), chronic lymphocytic leukemia (CLL), and NHL.
+Benzene is known to be a risk factor for several types of blood cancers.
+These include:

-Researchers have also linked benzene exposure to multiple myeloma.
-People who work with benzene are more than twice as likely to develop this cancer than people in the general population.
+Researchers have also linked benzene to multiple myeloma.
+People who work with benzene are more than twice as likely to develop myeloma than people in the general population.

 Chlorinated Solvents

-Chlorinated solvents are a group of chemicals that all contain chlorine.
-They may be used to make plastics, perfumes, and lacquers and are often used to clean metals.
+Chlorinated solvents are chemicals that contain chlorine.
+They may be used to make plastics, perfumes, and lacquers, and are often used to clean metals.

-Researchers have found that myeloma is more likely in people who come into contact with chlorinated solvents such as:
+Researchers have found that people who come into contact with chlorinated solvents are at a higher risk of developing myeloma.
+These solvents include:

 • 1,1,1-trichloroethane (TCA)